M. Granger Morgan

-M. Granger Morgan (born March 17, 1941) is an American scientist, academic, and engineer who is the Hamerschlag University Professor of Engineering at Carnegie Mellon University.
+Millett Granger Morgan (born March 17, 1941) is an American scientist, academic, and engineer who is the Hamerschlag University Professor of Engineering at Carnegie Mellon University.
 Over his career, Morgan has led the development of the area of engineering and public policy.

 Education and early career

 While concentrating in physics at Harvard, Morgan became interested in a broad range of issues in history and social science, and spent the summer of his junior year doing data analysis at the Jicamarca Radio Observatory, outside of Lima, Peru, during which time he became deeply interested in issues of development in Latin America.
 After completing his MS in astronomy and space science at Cornell, where he did field work at the Arecibo Ionosphere Observatory, he moved to the University of California at Berkeley where he began a graduate program in Latin American history.
 Concluding that he wanted a career in the area of technology and policy, and to continue his technical education, he became one of the first two PhD students to join Henry Booker's newly established Department of Applied Electrophysics (now Electrical and Computer Engineering) at the University of California, San Diego.
 His UCSD thesis in applied physics and information science is titled A Laboratory Model for Radio Star Scintillation and Other Diffraction Phenomena.
 While completing the experimental work for his PhD, he arranged a course on computers and programming for a group of underserved high school students who the neighborhood youth corps placed on campus for the summer.
 After graduation, this experience led to his developing a program called Computer Jobs Through Training.
 Morgan also created an undergraduate course at UCSD in technology and public policy.
 In 1972 he moved to Washington to become a program officer in the National Science Foundation Office of Computer Research, building a new program on the social impacts of computing.
 While at NSF he also participated in work on energy.
 He left NSF in 1974 to continue work with Samuel Morris and others on energy issues at Brookhaven National Laboratory.